 - Step 3: Commit to a foot stretching regimen.
 Our free Plantar Fasciitis exercise videos will walk you through these simple stretches that almost anyone can accomplish on a daily basis for a significant reduction in pain.

 - Step 4: Purchase an orthotic shoe insert designed to treat Plantar Fasciitis.
 HTP Heel Seats are clinically-tested and proven to help more than 90% of heel pain sufferers to recover.
 They come with a 100% money-back guarantee and are endorsed by the American Podiatric Medical Association.
 By wearing your Heel Seats daily, you will be supporting the stressed heel and plantar fasciitis ligament of your foot while the patented Fascia-Bar technology of the insert stimulates your body’s natural ability to heal itself via the application of therapeutic acupressure supplied by this unique product.
 This gentle pressure or massage helps restore the blood supply to help the healing process.

 Rest, icing, stretches and the use of a proper orthotic should result in a significant reduction of burning in the heels and the other serious symptoms of Plantar Fasciitis.
-Most purchasers of HTP Heel Seats experience relief within 1-8 days and our customers tell us that our orthotics have changed their lives.
+Most purchasers of Heel Seats experience relief within 30 days and our customers tell us that our orthotics have changed their lives.

 Don’t Ignore That Burning In Your Heels